kheaactua/cmake-target-interface-tutorial/README.md

 ninja
 ```

+This example makes explicit use of `link_directories` and `target_include_directories` in the make `CMakeLists.txt` file to specify exactly how `ExtraLib` should be included.
+Note, this would have to be done in a similar way for all executables in this project that required `ExtraLib`.

 ## Example 3 - Find Scripts

 The third example builds on the second example where a *Find* script script is written that prepares an `Extra` interface target such that the main `CMakeLists.txt` file can simply add `ExtraLib` along with all its settings and dependencies as one target.